Find the Equipment Sheet List in the Full Rulebook.

 You do not need to keep item cards or any other proof of ownership for any of your gear.
 If you are carrying the prop, you are carrying the Equipment.

-There is no limit on how much Equipment your character can own, but they can only carry up to their Equipment Slot limit (covered below).
+There is no limit on how much Equipment your character can own, but they can only carry up to their Equipment Slot limit.

 Repairing & Reloading